Ragekill3377/Titanox/README.md

 Titanox is **still being tested and developed.** Expect bugs.
 Report them.
 Don't expect everything to be working well.
 For bug reports, you must test multiple cases and see if the issue is a bug with Titanox or something you're doing wrong.
 **Titanox feels...empty now.
 By this, I mean the features.
 I would love recommendations (feasible, ofcourse) for Titanox and community PRs!**

----
-# **Ideas?**
--> you can hook ``vm`` & ``mach_vm`` functions so the processes which check these won't be able to anymore.
--> hook dlsym and see usages
--> use breakpoint hooks for functions in games which aren't virtual but you really need to hook them -> hook the NSUrl library functions to spoof responses for apps -> bypass pop-ups and disable ads
--> patch anti-cheats at runtime
--> dissasemble addresses and then check that dissasembly in IDA or ghidra for whatever you're looking for. (makes it easier if what you're using is outdated.)
--> r/w proccess memory without being caught (if you properly hook/patch detections)
-___

 # Credits:
 **Ragekill3377** -> Owner + Main Developer